Unusual winter mini-break destinations

 Dinant and Durbuy

 Perched on the banks of the River Meuse, with an amazing rock promontory and the Citadel towering over it, Dinant is a great place to spend the day.
 Climb the 408 steps to the top of the Citadel or take the gondola for spectacular winter views and a self-guided tour explaining it’s history (pamphlet provided in English).
 Built in the 11th century and then rebuilt by Vauban in the late 17th century, it was more recently the scene of conflict during both World Wars.
-It’s open at weekends in January and then daily (except Fridays) from November to March from 10.00 to 16.30.
+It’s open at weekends and school holidays in January and then daily (except Fridays) from November to March from 10.00 to 16.30.

 The other imposing building, the church of Notre Dame, a 13th century Gothic affair with an onion dome, is open daily 9.00 to 18.00.
 Nearby you can visit the tiny museum dedicated to Adolphe Sax, the creator of the saxophone, open daily and free from 9.00 to 18.00.

 Also nearby, you can visit the wonderful caves “La Merveilleuse” discovered in 1904 and filled with stalactites and stalagmites.
 Tours last 1 hour and are in English, French and Dutch.
 In winter months they are open at weekends only or daily during the holidays from 11.00 to 15.00.

 You can combine it with a visit to the Maison de la Pataphonie - an instrumentarium in an unexpected setting of a tropical jungle, aquaplayful river and a cave, designed by Max Vandervorst to wake up the musician in you.
 You'll be guided through musical regions including Saxofolly, Metalody and Xylomania in a fun and interactive way.
 Open Sundays during term time from 14.00 to 16.00, but also in the school holidays.